The World Press Photo Foundation partners with

 Inspired by the growing number of conversations around the use of artificially-generated images online and the lack of regulation surrounding text-to-image generators, the curation for this sale — made up of one image by each participating photographer or estate — seeks to celebrate the fundamental difference between the practice of these photographers and AI-generated images: the use of light.

-The partnership was initiated when World Press Photo and Magnum Photos members met in the context of a working group around new labeling standards for visual journalism.
+The partnership was initiated when World Press Photo and Magnum Photos members met in the context of a working group focusing on ethical standards for visual journalism in the age of AI, which are shared here.
 “We have partnered with Magnum Photos to honor and double down on our support for photojournalism that captures fair and accurate representations of what the photographer witnessed,” explains Joumana El Zein Khoury, executive director of World Press Photo.
 “I hope these images will help prompt wider discussions around the differences between AI-generated images and photography.”

 Some of the images of the collection explore the experience of being present and shooting an image — often in incredulous or unexpected circumstances.
 Others pay tribute to light through moments of transient glory.

 Awarded in the 2023 World Press Photo Contest, M’hammed Kilito contributes an image of the last group of palm trees still standing in what used to be the Tanseest Oasis in southern Morocco, from the long-term project Before It’s Gone.
-And from Palestinian photographer Fatima Shbair, we see an image of Palestinian children gathering around soft candlelight in Beit Lahia, Gaza during a fragile ceasefire following an 11-day conflict, winner in the 2022 Contest.
+And from American photographer Ami Vitale, an image from her story Pandas Gone Wild showing cubs sleeping in the panda nursery at the Bifengxia panda base, Sichuan, China, awarded in the 2017 Contest.

 Magnum photographer Alessandra Sanguinetti selects an image titled The Models, of Argentinian protagonists Guille and Belinda as they pose in front of a white wall with a bouquet of fresh flowers, illuminated by the rays of light coming from the window behind them.
 And from Sergio Larrain’s archive, a flock of birds is transformed into a pattern of eerie shadows against the gray skies as they burst into flight in Trafalgar Square in 1959.